LayeredMAPF: a decomposition of MAPF instance to reduce solving costs

 However, it is evident that selecting dependence paths containing the fewest agents may not always result in the smallest possible clusters, as it does not consider how to guide dependence paths to avoid agents from other clusters.

-There is room for decomposing these initial clusters into smaller ones by updating the dependence paths of agents (in implementation, we verify the existence of such paths rather than explicitly maintaining all agents' dependence paths).
+There is room for decomposing these initial clusters into smaller ones by updating the dependence paths of agents.
 Thus, we propose a method to iteratively bipartition initial clusters until further subdivision is not possible, aiming to minimize the size of subproblems.
 More details about bipartitioning can be found in the following section.
-This process ensures the solvability of decomposition, and the more bipartitioning steps, the better the results obtained, although it does not guarantee the discovery of the optimal decomposition.
+This process ensures the legality of decomposition, and the more bipartitioning steps, the better the results obtained, although it does not guarantee the discovery of the optimal decomposition.
 An overview of the process of decomposing an instance into clusters is outlined in Algorithm \ref{a1}.